Lung | Congenital pulmonary airways malformation (CPAM)

 Associated severe genetic or anatomic anomalies.
 Hydrops is NOT an exclusion criterion.

 Urgent referral is required in the presence of hydrops.
 Fetal echocardiography can be done locally or arranged here at SickKids.
 Genetic testing will be offered at the time of the procedure.
 These procedures may require a 24-hour hospitalization.
 In the presence of hydrops, surveillance for “mirror” syndrome is warranted.
 Post-operatively, out-of-province patients will be referred back to their local centre for ongoing antenatal care and delivery.
-Local patients will be followed further at Mount Sinai Hospital and SickKids.
+Local patients will be followed further at Mount Sinai and SickKids hospitals.